-Public PhilosophyI think it's important to share our research as widely as possible and in ways that are both interesting and accessible to non-academics. |
+Public PhilosophyI think it's important to share our research as widely as possible and in ways that are both interesting and accessible to non-academics.
+I have tried to do this via blog posts, podcasts, and interviews. |

 Articles & Chapters

-I've published articles in various philosophy journals and contributed to psychological research on the effects of forgiveness. |
+I've published articles in various philosophy journals and edited volumes, as well as contributing to psychological research on the effects of forgiveness.
+Email if you'd like a PDF. |

 Presentations

 I present my research at conferences around the world.
-This year, I'll be commenting on a paper at the Central APA (online). |
+This year, I am on parental leave and don't currently have any lectures scheduled. |

 Public Philosophy